vipulnaik/diet-exercise-health/best-practices/best-practices-around-dexa-scans.md

 ### (local IM post / cyclic personal chores) Shopping reminder for two days prior to the appointment

-It'll be good to get grocery shopping done so that I don't have to scramble on or after the day of the appointment.
-Carrying heavy grocery bags can be a challenge after having blood draw in an arm.
+It'll be good to get grocery shopping done so that I don't have to scramble on or after the day of the appointment, particularly considering that it's a bigger amount of travel to a more far-off location, so it uses up more time and leaves less time for other things.

 ### (local IM post / weather check) Weather check reminder for two days prior to the appointment